blacksh33p86/pymultichat/README.md

 ***************************fixes and updates***************************

+- [2013-10-25] - basic HTML5 client based on Websockets !!! websockify needed as proxy !!!
+			- Login as guest, Logout works
+			- sending messages works (still in one fixed channel)
 - [2013-10-24] - *fixed* lgout issue when clientconnection suddenly shuts down
 - [2013-10-24] - preparations for multichanneling
 - [2013-10-24] - *fixed* some logout issues